Homicide Act 1957: Section 6 – Death penalty for repeated murders

+Section 7 – Abolition of the death penalty for other murders

+This section abolished the death penalty for anyone convicted of a murder that did not fall under the explicit provisions of Section 5 or Section 6.

-Part III - Amendments as to form and execution of death sentence in England and Wales
+Part III – Amendments as to form and execution of death sentence in England and Wales

 Section 10 – Form of sentence of death for murder

 The wording of the death sentence was changed to "shall suffer death in the manner authorised by law" from "shall suffer death by hanging." [prior to 1948 the sentence read "shall be hanged by the neck until you are dead."]

 All other murders were to be punished with mandatory life imprisonment.

 Capital murder convictions

 There were 75 convictions for capital murder under the Act, 66 in England and Wales and nine in Scotland.
 Five were of people under the age of 18; six of the convictions were reduced either to non-capital murder or manslaughter on appeal, leaving 64 who were liable to be hanged.
 Of these, 32 (including the only woman) were recommended to mercy and were reprieved from the gallows.
 The other 32 men – 29 in England and Wales and three in Scotland – were hanged.

 While the death penalty was originally still available under the subsequent Murder (Abolition of Death Penalty) Act 1965, which replaced the Homicide Act 1957, the last executions in the United Kingdom were carried out on 13 August 1964, when Peter Allen and Gwynne Evans were hanged for murdering John Alan West during a theft four months earlier, a death penalty crime under the 1957 Act.